Guatemalan Maya families fear relatives among Mexican massacre victims

 INSIGHT-Storms, coronavirus and drought spread hunger to millions in Central America

-(Reporting by Sofia Menchu in Guatemala City; Additional reporting by Lizbeth Diaz in Mexico City; Writing by Stefanie Eschenbacher and; Editing by Aurora Ellis and Frank Jack Daniel)
+(Reporting by Sofia Menchu in Guatemala City; Additional reporting by Lizbeth Diaz in Mexico City; Writing by Stefanie Eschenbacher and; Editing by Aurora Ellis, Frank Jack Daniel and Michael Perry)

 ((Stefanie.Eschenbacher@thomsonreuters.com;))